-Melody's legal fees are related to her investment activities and are subject to limitation based on her income.
+Melody's legal fees are related to her investment activities and are not deductible.

 58. Explain why the loss resulting from the sale of a computer in the following three situations is treated differently for income tax purposes:

 The Business Purpose Concept limits the deductions of losses to those incurred in a trade or business or a production of income (investment) activity.
 Investment related losses are capital losses that are subject to the capital gain and loss rules.
 Net capital losses of individuals are deductible up to a maximum of \$3,000 per year.
 Personal use losses are not deductible.